alexbutbetter/O.S.M.A/README.md

 ## Todo

-What I mostly have in mind is to port it to either kivy or make it look better in tkiner, I think the ladder would be better so I'm gonna work on that aka just polishing it for the alpha build.
+What I mostly have in mind is to make it look better in just tkiner, aka just polishing it for the alpha build.

 ## Thanks to the contributors